 The City of Sidney recently enacted legislation that regulates the placement and storage of solid waste and recycling containers, yard waste and big items within the City.
 The rules apply to both those customers on the container system and those on the low volume bag system.
 The new rules are effective September 15, 2016.
 For more details click here.

-Summer Yard Waste Collection
+Winter Yard Waste Collection

 City crews will pick up yard waste through the winter until the end of April on the second full week of the month in December of 2016 and January, February, March and April of 2017.